Section 4 Simulation construction

 Each of these substructures has its own subfolder arrangement, consistent with those suggested for standalone TUFLOW HPC and TUFLOW FV modelling studies.
 For consistency, the suggested TUFLOWCATCH subfolder arrangement is also similar.

 To assist with this set up, and indeed more broadly with the initialisation, execution and results interrogation of a TUFLOW CATCH simulation, a freely available TUFLOW CATCH QGIS plugin has been developed.
 TUFLOW eLearning resources (also free of charge) have been prepared to support deployment and use of this TUFLOW CATCH plugin, and as such the content of that resource is not repeated here.
 Users are however encouraged to access this resource before initialising their first TUFLOW CATCH simulation: using this plugin is seen as a core component of the set up of a TUFLOW CATCH simulation.
 Doing so manually is discouraged.
-The eLearning materials can be accessed by:

 1. Registering for TUFLOW eLearning here if not already registered